omotomiwa26/AirBnB_clone/web_static/README.md

-# This Directory contins the tasks for 0x01.
+# This Directory contains the tasks for 0x01.
 AirBnB clone - Web static

 ##  The implementation and continuation for the AirBnB clone project using HTML CSS for Front-end